nissy-dev/swc-plugin-react-native-web/README.md

 # swc-plugin-react-native-web

 A SWC plugin that will alias react-native to react-native-web.
+This SWC plugin is a rewritten version of [babel-plugin-react-native-web](https://github.com/necolas/react-native-web/tree/master/packages/babel-plugin-react-native-web).

 ## Installation